 It’s not just about benefits though.
 Like features, they may not sell just on their own, and if they do not as effectively as one loaded with emotion.

 People want a story they can relate to, a narrative that conjures up emotion.

 The most efficient way to write great headlines is to follow a practice that Glenn calls “Write.
 Delete.
 Repeat”.

-This process works because it’s impossible to write outstanding to write outstanding content in one sitting.
+This process works because it’s impossible to write outstanding content in one sitting.
 So, it’s only through a process of iteration that you can tease out your sharp, killer content.

-Even through gripping content can disrupt and evoke attention, you want to ensure it’s believable and not an outlandish hyperbolic claim.
+Even though gripping content can disrupt and evoke attention, you want to ensure it’s believable and not an outlandish hyperbolic claim.

 Because there is a real danger of causing mistrust between you and the reader, something you want to avoid at all costs.